Amedjnoun/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 5. **Always look up**: Write a function that changes all lowercase letters of a string to uppercase.
 6. **Expect the best.
 Prepare for the worst.
 Capitalize on what comes**: Write a function that capitalizes all words of a string.
 7. **Mozart composed his music not for the elite, but for everybody**: Write a function that encodes a string into 1337.

+## Tasks Part 3

+0. **memset**: Write a function that fills memory with a constant byte.
+1. **memcpy**: Write a function that copies memory area.
+2. **strchr**: Write a function that locates a character in a string.
+3. **strspn**: Write a function that gets the length of a prefix substring.
+4. **strpbrk**: Write a function that searches a string for any of a set of bytes.
+5. **strstr**: Write a function that locates a substring.
+6. **Chess is mental torture**: Write a function that prints the chessboard.
+7. **The line of life is a ragged diagonal between duty and desire**: Write a function that prints the sum of the two diagonals of a square matrix of integers.